How To Use LaTeX In Jupyter Notebook

 Now that we have installed LaTeX and the nbconvert package, we can start using LaTeX in Jupyter Notebook.
 Jupyter Notebook supports LaTeX syntax for mathematical equations and symbols.

-To use LaTeX in Jupyter Notebook, you need to create a new Markdown cell by clicking on the “+” button in the toolbar and selecting “Markdown” from the dropdown menu.
+You can change the cell to a Markdown cell by clicking Cell, Cell Type and choosing Markdown from the dropdown menu (You can also simply press M to change the current cell to a Markdown Cell).
 In the Markdown cell, you can type your text and LaTeX syntax for mathematical equations and symbols.

 For example, you can write the following LaTeX syntax to create a mathematical equation: